Tiseno/AlgorithmW/readme.md

 # THM
 Down the rabbit hole that is lambda calculus.

-An attempt to implement some sort of type checking based on hindley milner.
+An attempt at implementing polymorphic type checking with Algorithm W.

 ```
 make build
 ./thm examples/unification-error.hm

-Type error: can not unify types Str and (('t3 -> 't3) -> 'n)
+Type error: can not unify Str and (('t3 -> 't3) -> 'p) in the expression "hello" id
 ```

 ### Resources